bruab/cs294_fall2015/src/morea/home.md

 #### Mystery Assignment

+*EDIT: The following info was contained in an email I sent to the class on 9/3, but egregiously failed to add to the web page until 9/14.*

+1. Mystery Assignment is due Friday, September 18.
+2. It consists of X steps to be repeated Y times, with ??? points to be awarded at various stages along the way.
+What you see below are instructions on *getting started*.

 I. Find a Python project of interest on GitHub*.
 Clone and run the code from the command line.
 (No need to fork unless you just love forking.)
 Send me an email with four pieces of information:

 1. The URL to the repository